wp-plugins/images-lazyload-and-slideshow/readme.txt

 Currently Support Effects:
 FancyBox (adapters: two_galleries, one_gallery, single_image)
 prettyPhoto (adapters: two_galleries, one_gallery, single_image)
+slimbox2 (adapters: one_gallery, single_image)

-For licence reason, this plugin only support effects under the GPL licence.
+For licence reason, this plugin only support effects under the GPL or MIT licence.

 == Installation ==